Cassadaga (film)

 Cassadaga is a 2011 American independent horror thriller film directed by Anthony DiBlasi.
 The screenplay is the feature-length debut for co-writers Bruce Wood and Scott Poiley.
 The film stars Kelen Coleman, Kevin Alejandro, Louise Fletcher, Rus Blackwell, Hank Stone, J Larose, Amy LoCiero and Christina Bach.

-The story revolves around Lily Morel (Kelen Coleman) trying to recover from her sister’s tragic death.
+The story revolves around Lily Morel (Kelen Coleman) trying to recover from her sister's tragic death.
 She is haunted by a murdered woman and ends up on a mission to solve her mysterious death.
 One thing leads to another and Lily finds herself at the mercy of a sociopath dubbed "Geppetto".
-Cassadaga had its World Premiere at the Mann Chinese Theater 6 in Hollywood, California on October 22, 2011 as part of the Screamfest LA Film Festival.
+Cassadaga had its World Premiere at the Mann Chinese Theater 6 in Hollywood, California on October 22, 2011, as part of the Screamfest Horror Film Festival.

 Plot

 The film opens with a young boy wearing a dress while playing with a doll.
 He's discovered by his mother, who angrily destroys both the dress and the doll in front of him, bringing the boy to tears.
 This so traumatizes the boy that he castrates himself.

 Cassadaga follows Lily (Kelen Coleman), a deaf woman who has traveled to Cassadaga, Florida in order to teach and grieve for her dead sister Michele (Sarah Sculco).
 She's also attending Cassadaga University on a scholarship provided by Claire (Louise Fletcher), who also allows her to live on her property with herself and her grandson Thomas (Lucas Beck).
 While staying in the town she begins dating Mike (Kevin Alejandro), the divorced father of one of her students Haley (Rachel Durose).
 Lily ends up visiting a psychic (Avis-Marie Barnes) after one of Mike's friends suggests it, during which time she makes a brief connection with her sister's spirit but also receives a warning about a female spirit that has attached itself to her.
 Soon after Lily experiences a series of terrifying visions.
 Meanwhile, the young boy, now an adult, is shown to be a grisly murderer that turns his corpses into marionettes.

 Lily then ends up meeting Christian (Rus Blackwell), while he's inspecting a greenhouse he built for Claire, during which time he informs her that Jennifer (Amy LoCicero), the last person who won Claire's scholarship, ended up going missing.
 The police suspected that Thomas had killed her, but were unable to find enough evidence to arrest him.
 Correctly suspecting that Jennifer is haunting her, Lily convinces Mike to help her search for clues.
 Together they discover evidence that shows that Thomas was stalking Jennifer prior to her disappearance and also learn that Lily is unable to leave town until she puts Jennifer's spirit to rest.